Phat32/Phat32-Channel-Docs/docs/pages/Stream Avatars.rst

 What do they do?
 ----------------

 They are a way for you to interact with eachother and have a precense in the stream itself.
-You can duel eachother, play cards to try and increase your Phatcoin and play in minigames we periodically spawn.
-At times stars will spawn that if you are able to catch will give you an extra **1000 Phatcoin**
+You can duel eachother, play cards to try and increase your PhatCoin and play in minigames we periodically spawn.
+At times stars will spawn that if you are able to catch will give you an extra **1000 PhatCoin**

 What type of Minigames
 ----------------------

 There are Boss battles where you need strategy to beat and the stream working together, battle in teams against eachother in Basketball.
-Win these events and gain bonus Phatcoin
+Win these events and gain bonus PhatCoin

 Check out the Commands documentation for more details